BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

 A channel operator is typically a channel owner, i.e. the user who initially created the channel.
-As channel operator one can kick people out of the channel and make changes to the channel's properties.
+As channel operator one can kick people out of the channel, make changes to the channel's properties and control who can transmit in the channel.

 Being channel operator is similar to having the *User Right* [User can create/modify all channels](@ref useraccountsdlg) but